digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/generic.rst

 When is a Generic Instrument preferred over a bond or swap?
 =================================================================

-The previously described strongly typed instruments (e.g. :doc:`Bonds <bond>` and :doc:`Swaps <swap>`) have the advantage that the instrument terms are reflected as template variables.
+The previously described instruments (e.g. :doc:`Bonds <bond>` and :doc:`Swaps <swap>`) have the advantage that the instrument terms are reflected as template variables.
 Also, the name of the template directly indicates what type of instrument it is.

 The Generic instrument has the advantage that it provides a flexible framework for defining new payoffs in an ad-hoc manner.
 This can be useful for prototyping or in a structuring context.
 It also